Most secret -- urgent -- officer only

 They next withdrew to the south end of the bridge, where they were soon joined by a few German tanks.
 Gathering about the tanks, they again pressed forward.
 Bormann, Artur Axmann (head of the Hitler Youth), Ludwig Stumpfegger (Hitler's surgeon), and others followed the lead tanks as far as the Ziegelstrasse.
 There a panzerfaust struck the lead tank.
 The violent explosion stunned Bormann and Stumpfegger, and wounded Axmann.
 All retreated to the Weidendammer Bridge.

 For a full, fascinating, lucid, and authoritative account of the fate of Messrs.
-Bormann, Goebbels, Hitler, and other denizens of The Bunker, consult The Last Days of Hitler by Hugh Trevor-Roper (University of Chicago Press, ISBN 0-226-81224-3).
+Bormann, Goebbels, Hitler, and other denizens of The Bunker, consult The Last Days of Hitler by Hugh Trevor-Roper.
 Late in 1945, British Intelligence appointed Mr. Roper to investigate the evidence surrounding the death of Hitler.
 His book followed in 1946 as a result of this investigation, and was updated by him over the years as new evidence emerged.

 Roper left the issue of Bormann's death open in early editions of the work, because evidence of Bormann's death rested solely on the testimony of Artur Axmann.
 Although Axmann's testimony regarding other events was truthful so far as it could be independently verified, Roper realized that Axmann might be giving false evidence to protect Bormann from further search.